prcutler/thecircuitpythonshow/README.md

 The biggest support you can give is to tell a friend or rate and write a review of the show wherever you get your podcasts - it helps with discoverability.

-You can support the show financially via [GitHub Sponsors](https://github.com/sponsors/prcutler) (with more options coming soon).
-With your sponsorship, you'll join the list of sponsors below and can subscribe to a private podcast RSS feed giving you early access to one or both shows.
+You can support the show financially via [GitHub Sponsors](https://github.com/sponsors/prcutler) or via [Stripe](https://thecircuitpythonshow.captivate.fm/support").
+With your sponsorship, you'll join the list of sponsors below and can subscribe to a private podcast RSS feed giving you early access to one or both shows as well as access to a monthly Q&A / AMA with Tod and Paul each month.
+[Learn more about sponsoring the show here.](https://circuitpythonshow.com/support/)

 Your financial support goes directly to the expenses of running the show.
-For full transparency, I've shared the [costs of running the show](https://circuitpythonshow.com/support/).
-This excludes hardware costs.
+For full transparency, I've shared the [costs of running the show](https://circuitpythonshow.com/support/) (excluding hardware).